pmer/dennisync/README.md

 ### Limitations

 - A controller DB might enter into an inconsistent state while sync is in-progress and may stay that way if sync is interrupted
-  - Could get better results if we had large RAM, and would be less likely if we used higher-bandwidth radio
+  - Probably the best we can get with RAM and radio constraints, and within a reasonable complexity
   - Noisy radio background / long range can irritate

 ### Requirements